signladmin/master/docs/intermediate-guide/pi-pool-tutorial/pi-node-full-guide/environment-setup.md

 ### Configure poolDataLive

-Here you can use the poolData api to bring your pools data into Grafana.
+Here you can use the poolData api to bring extra pool data into Grafana like stake & price.

 {% embed url="https://api.pooldata.live/dashboard" %}